MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2scriptdialogopeningeventargs.md

 > public HRESULT [get_DefaultText](#get_defaulttext)(LPWSTR * defaultText)

-This is the default value to use for the result of the prompt JavaScript function.
+The result of the prompt JavaScript function uses this value as the default value.

 #### get_Kind